facjure/public-domain-poetry/README.md

 # Curate Poems Together

-Thousands of poems in the public domain are buried in websites.
-Humans, even machines, can't discover them in a central library.
+Thousands of poems in the public domain are buried in libraries, archaic websites, journals gone out of print.
+We have no access from one place, no open library.

 Let's build one.